 Besides precious metals, other commodities like agricultural goods and raw materials tend to perform well during inflation due to their inherent value.

-In 2022, Invesco DB Commodity Index Tracking Fund (DBC) — the largest broad basket commodity ETF by assets — rose nearly 18%, while the S&P 500 declined by approximately 20%.4 So, if your investment portfolio doesn’t yet include any commodities, consider adding some to diversify your investments.
+Last year, Invesco DB Commodity Index Tracking Fund (DBC) — the largest broad basket commodity ETF by assets — rose nearly 18%, while the S&P 500 declined by approximately 20%.4 If your investment portfolio doesn’t yet include any commodities, consider adding some to diversify your investments.

 Floating-rate bonds